tylercecil/blog/posts/2020-02-13-reference.md

 abstract: If two things are equal, they can always replace each other, no?
   Well, "the number of Godfather Movies" equals "3".
 My friend Alison only knows the first movie.
-Why is it that I might say *"Alison thinks the number of Gadfather Movies is 1"*, but I wouldn't say *"Alison thinks 3 is 1"?*
+Why is it that I might say *"Alison thinks the number of Godfather Movies is 1"*, but I wouldn't say *"Alison thinks 3 is 1"?*
 note: |
   **News:** Comments exist now, powered by [Commento](https://commento.io/)!
   Leaving a comment would really mean a lot to me --- it will help keep me